 Some of the logic in the bulleted statements can, in fact, be invalidated.
 In my previous post, I already spoke about causality and explained that facts and opinions shouldn’t be confused.
 The words catastrophe, profiteering, destroy, addicted, care, nothing, lose, inaction and mistake are examples of thoughts that don’t meet the test of causality.
 In addition; quite a few of the bulleted statements comprise predictions of the future.
 However likely or unlikely an outcome is, nobody can predict the future.
 Finally, some bulleted statements suggest the ability of mind reading.
 There is no way of telling that other people don’t care, that they won’t listen or that they will make our mistakes.

-When these simple tests are applied, a number of truths are revealed.
-These are not the kind of truths of a polarized yes/no discussion, but the non-pretending, non-dramatic kind.
+When these simple tests are applied, a number of truths remain standing.
+These are not the kind of truths of a polarized yes/no discussion, but the non-pretending, less-dramatic kind.
 The revealed truths are: global warming is an issue, sea levels may rise, profits matter, fossil fuels results in CO2 emissions, we are part of nature and not everybody cares about the environment in the same way.
 Wouldn’t it be more effective to ditch the drama and only carry these truths forward?
 That might reduce the weight on your shoulders considerably.

 Letting go of a single dramatic interpretation is difficult enough, but the roles that parties have adopted in our society may prohibit anything more substantial.
 Industry, government and NGOs have been playing their respective roles for a long time and the parties have become familiar with what to expect from each other.
+Departing from these roles might even feel like an existential threat.
 At the heart of each organization is a set of beliefs that determines its societal identity and each party has developed ways to deal with the other’s core beliefs.
 NGOs have the habit of focusing on industrial pollution and industry has a habit of keeping NGOs at arm’s length.
 This gives NGOs the moral high ground but they are less effective in reducing environmental impact as a result.
 Industry gets to be left alone, but isn’t trusted as a result.
 Wouldn’t it be great if parties could realize that the disadvantages outweigh the benefits?
 Or even better: if they could realize that being left alone and being right aren’t benefits either?